Sanmina Corporation

 Sanmina Corporation is an American electronics manufacturing services (EMS) provider headquartered in San Jose, California that serves original equipment manufacturers (OEMs) in communications and computer hardware fields.
 The firm has nearly 80 manufacturing sites, and is one of the world’s largest independent manufacturers of printed circuit boards and backplanes.
-As of 2022, it is ranked number 482 in the Fortune 500 list.
+As of 2026, it is ranked number 471 in the Fortune 500 list.

 History

-Sanmina was founded by Jure Sola and Milan Mandarić in 1980 as a printed circuit board manufacturer.
-It was named after Milan Manadarić's daughters Sandra and Jasmina.
-During the 1980s, it expanded into manufacturing backplanes and subassemblies for the telecommunications industry.
-During the 1990s, the company grew, producing complete products for major OEM companies and completing a number of acquisitions.
-Jure Sola became CEO and Chairman of Sanmina in 1991.
-The company completed an initial public offering on Nasdaq in 1993.
+Sanmina was founded by Jure Sola and Milan Mandarić in 1980 as a manufacturer of printed circuit boards.
+It later expanded into manufacturing backplanes and backplane subassemblies.
+By 1989 the company's revenue had grown to around $60 million and it was focused on providing electronics manufacturing services for several customers in the telecommunications industry.
+That year, Sola led a management buy-out of his co-founder's share in the company with investment from Morgan Stanley and became its president.
+In 1991, Sola became Sanmina's chairman and CEO.

+In the 1990s original equipment manufacturers (OEMs) had increasingly begun outsourcing production to firms like Sanmina.
+Sola was able to grow the company in the early 1990s by focusing on providing contract manufacturing, and Sanmina established itself as an electronics manufacturer for OEMs.
+The company increased its annual revenue by more than $20 million over the 5 years following the management buy-out.
+In February 1993, the company went public.

 Merger and name changes

 In December 2001, Sanmina merged with SCI Systems of Huntsville, Alabama, for $6 billion in cash, stock, and debt.
 Although Sanmina was only half as large as SCI at the time, it was in a better cash position because its core telecommunications business was performing well, whereas SCI's lower-margin businesses such as personal computer manufacturing, were struggling.
 Shortly after, Sanmina-SCI bought E-M Solutions, a bankrupt Fremont, California electronics manufacturer, for $110 million in cash.
 Then in early 2002, Sanmina acquired Rancho Santa Margarita-based Viking Interworks for $15 million ($10.9 million in cash and 390,000 shares of Sanmina stock worth $10.26 per share at the time).

 On November 15, 2012, the company changed its name to Sanmina.

 On July 2, 2015, the company announced that it had acquired the CertainSource Technology Group.